Suppression of KMT remnant forces in Central and Southern China: Nationalist strategies

 The third strategic miscalculation made by the retreating Nationalist government was similar to the second one, but this concerned its own troops which had been left behind.
 The Nationalist government faced a dilemma: its best, most highly trained and disciplined troops were desperately needed to defend Taiwan, the last Nationalist sanctuary.
 Its less disciplined, motivated and experienced troops were definitely not suited for that particular task, and were not given top priority for evacuation.
 Instead, they were left behind to fight the Communists behind enemy lines.
 What this did, however, was to alienate and demoralize those very troops, and it was impossible to expect them to fight their Communist enemy with the same motivation and fervor that the more dedicated Nationalist troops did.
-Compounding the problem was the fact that the bandit gangs these troops were to work with, because of their knowledge of the local terrain and populace, were often rewarded with higher ranks and more pay than the regular Nationalist troops received.
+Compounding the problem was that the bandit gangs these troops were to work with, because of their knowledge of the local terrain and populace, were often rewarded with higher ranks and more pay than the regular Nationalist troops received.
 As a result, the Nationalist troops--who were now "guerrilla fighters"--lacked the willingness to work together with the bandits they once hunted down, especially when many of these same bandit gangs had killed their fellow soldiers during previous eradication / pacification campaigns.
 Many loyal Nationalists were enraged by the fact that they now had to take orders from the very bandit leaders they had once fought.
 For their part, the bandit leaders felt similarly about their former enemies, and often used these troops in particularly dangerous missions in order to minimize casualties to their own men.

 The fourth strategic miscalculation made by the retreating nationalist government was financial and economical.
 These bandits-turned-guerrillas were mostly provided with arms, but due to the Nationalist government's dire financial straits were not given sufficient supplies and money.
 The bandits-turned-guerrillas went back to their old habits--robbing and looting the population in their local area.
 This inevitably drove the people to look to the Communists for protection from the very people who were supposed to be "protecting" them.
 The trickle of financial support provided by the Nationalist government was simply not enough to support such guerrilla and insurgency warfare on a large scale.